Undergraduate Student Paper Competition

 - Previous winners are not eligible to submit to the Undergraduate Paper Competition again

 - The paper cannot have been previously published or be currently under consideration by a professional journal

 - All submissions must be received by the deadline via a submission form

 - Must meet eligibility requirements (see ‘eligibility’ above)

 - A cover letter from a sociology member who is an active member of AKD and serving as the Chapter Representative.
 This person must affirm:

-- The author’s name, institution at the time the paper was written, and the title of the paper
+- and the institution the author attended at the time the paper was completed

 - The paper must have sociological content and focus, but may be empirical, theoretical, or a critical review of the literature

 - An abstract of 100-150 words must summarize the major points of the paper (please include on submitted paper)